sandrafish/federal-lobby-scrape/README.md

 # federal-lobby-scrape
+This is a Python/Pandas script to scrape the [federal lobby site](https://lda.senate.gov/system/public/) for filings from a specific state.

-Script to scrape the federal lobby site, you'll need an API
+You'll need an API